-If the exposure occurs, take the following emergency measures and seek the advice of a medical specialist.
+If this occurs, take the following measures and get prompt specialised medical attention.

--When skin exposed:
+- When skin exposed:

 Wash with water and soap sufficiently.

--When eyes exposed :

-Immediately wash away with city water continuously for more than 10 minutes.
+- When eyes exposed: Immediately wash away with city water continuously for more than 10 minutes.

--When a large amount of the liquid flows out :

-Neutralize with sodium bicarbonate or wash away with city water.
+- When a large amount of the liquid flows out: Neutralize with sodium bicarbonate or wash away with city water.

--When swallowed:
+- When swallowed:

 Drink a large amount of milk or water.

--When clothes exposed:

-Immediately undress and wash.
+- When clothes exposed: Immediately undress and wash.